-- A UCCS tag number must be attached to the equipment and updated in PSAM within a reasonable time after being received or placed in-service for fabrications.
-It is understood that under unusual circumstances which may arise due to health and safety concerns, tagging may be delayed. - The UCCS tag should be placed on a flat surface in a visible and permanent location. - If it is not possible to tag the equipment due to several reasons, then the DLM must maintain a log which includes the following: the UCCS tag, hard copies of relative invoices, financial report, and PO. - Reasons for equipment to not have a UCCS tag are: - Asset is too delicate/fragile: Laser optics - Tagging would de-face/de-value the asset: Antique furniture or artwork - Tagging would make the equipment un-usable: Tagging a rotor used with a centrifuge or balance scale would cause it to be unbalanced - Equipment is inaccessible: Components inside of other equipment or the satellite dish is on top of a tower or mounted on a building (roof or exterior wall) which has no access - Size or shape of equipment: There is no surface area flat enough nor large enough for the tag - o Environment/surface conditions: The equipment is attached to or surrounded by extreme temperatures or moisture, such as a submersible pump
+- A UCCS tag number must be attached to the asset and updated in PSAM within a reasonable time after being received or placed in-service for fabrications.
+It is understood that under unusual circumstances which may arise due to health and safety concerns, tagging may be delayed. - The UCCS tag should be placed on a flat surface in a visible and permanent location. - If it is not possible to tag the asset due to several reasons, then the DLM must maintain a log which includes the following: the UCCS tag, hard copies of relative invoices, financial report, and PO. - Reasons for an asset to not have a UCCS tag are: - Asset is too delicate/fragile: Laser optics - Tagging would de-face/de-value the asset: Antique furniture or artwork - Tagging would make the asset un-usable: Tagging a rotor used with a centrifuge or balance scale would cause it to be unbalanced - Asset is inaccessible: Components inside of other equipment or the satellite dish is on top of a tower or mounted on a building (roof or exterior wall) which has no access - Size or shape of asset: There is no surface area flat enough nor large enough for the tag - Environment/surface conditions: The asset is attached to or surrounded by extreme temperatures or moisture, such as a submersible pump

-When equipment cannot be tagged because they are internal to existing equipment, a note should be entered in the PSAM Comments Field, indicating the CU tag number or asset number of the existing equipment which the internal equipment was installed.
+When assets cannot be tagged because they are internal to an existing asset, a note should be entered in the PSAM Comments Field, indicating the CU tag number or asset number of the existing asset which the internal asset was installed.

-Adjusting the cost of the existing equipment in PSAM:
+Adjusting the cost of the existing assets in PSAM:

-- Any asset that are added to an existing system which cannot be used independently, should be merged into the primary asset as an addition. - Equipment that were expensed incorrectly in a prior fiscal year and later capitalized in the current fiscal year. are added to the equipment database as "Adjustment to Inventory," as a non-cash current year transaction. - If an error is discovered in the current fiscal year the equipment can be added as a "Purchased" transaction in PSAM dating the transaction to its date of purchase. - Another possibility is that the equipment was retired in error.
-If this is the case, the retired equipment will be "reinstated/unretired" in PSAM.
+• Any asset that are added to an existing system which cannot be used independently, should be merged into the primary asset as an addition.

+- Assets that were expensed incorrectly in a prior fiscal year and later capitalized in the current fiscal year, are added to the asset database as "Adjustment to Inventory," as a non-cash current year transaction. - If an error is discovered in the current fiscal year the asset can be added as a "Purchased" transaction in PSAM dating the transaction to its date of purchase. - Another possibility is that the asset was retired in error.
+If this is the case, the retired asset will be "reinstated/unretired" in PSAM.